camptocamp/oerpscenario/README.md

 Camptocamp base Odoo configuration
 ==================================

-You will find here the base configuration to setup a new Odoo Project on Github
+You will find here the base configuration to setup a new Odoo Project on GitHub